oddbird/true/README.md

 ### Imports without Webpack

-If you use Webpack's tilde notation, like `@import 'accoutrement/sass/tools'`, you'll need to tell `runSass` how to handle that.
+If you use Webpack's tilde notation, like `@use 'accoutrement/sass/tools'`, you'll need to tell `runSass` how to handle that.
 That will require writing a custom importer and passing it into the configuration for `runSass`.
 Something
 like: